109-Year-Old North Texan Votes In Presidential Election: 'If I Have To Be Carried To The Polls, I Get To Vote'

 Comments

-NORTH RICHLAND HILLS, Texas (CBSDFW.COM) – A North Texas woman has voted in nearly two dozen presidential elections.
+NORTH RICHLAND HILLS, Texas (CBSDFW.COM) – A North Texas centenarian has voted in nearly two dozen presidential elections, and she wasn’t going to let her age keep her from voting again this year.

 While she could have opted for a mail-in ballot due to her age, Andrews said she’s voted in “every election possible” and wanted to do it in person.